Nowpayments Reveals The Dynamics In Stablecoin Use In Its Crypto Payment Gateway

+(MENAFN- GlobeNewsWire - Nasdaq) NOWPayments is a leading payment gateway for instant cryptocurrency payments, offering support for a wide range of cryptocurrencies for the convenience and security of both online transactions.

-Mahe, Seychelles, 5th April 2024, ZEX PR WIRE , NOWPayments , a leading gateway for cryptocurrency payments, is proud to announce recent trends in stablecoin usage on its platform.
+Mahe, Seychelles, April 05, 2024 (GLOBE NEWSWIRE) -- NOWPayments , a leading gateway for cryptocurrency payments, is proud to announce recent trends in stablecoin usage on its platform.
 A recent study conducted by the NOWPayments team of analysts has revealed the dynamics of stablecoin payments.
 The investigation conducted by the analytical team has shown that stablecoins on TRON and Ethereum are the usual front-runners; however, it is interesting to note which stablecoins on other networks follow them.

 What are stablecoins?